nickriches/linguistics_handbook/docs/lecture notes/01 - Introduction.md

 This is a phenomena whereby we override our mental grammar, and instead adopt a prescriptive grammar.
 Our natural tendency is to say *Me and Jack went to the shops*.
 This is our **mental grammar**.
 However, in certain formal contexts, we may say *Jack and I went to the shops*, which is often prescribed at school.

-Hypercorrection is interesting because (a) it shows the power of prescriptive grammar (b) it can occasionally lead to communication breakdowns.
+Hypercorrection is interesting because it shows that prescriptive grammar has a lot of power over us.

 ## A communicative view of language